tdashworth/github-app-ado-extension/README.md

     body: > # multiple lines and markdown supported.
       ### Example Comment

-      This a comment made by my **bot** via Azure Pipelines!
+      This is a comment made by my **bot** via Azure Pipelines!
 ```

-> Note: this task outputs the ID of the comment so that it can be deleted later if required.
+> Note: this task outputs the ID of the comment (`CommentId`) so that it can be deleted later if required.
 You can see this in action in [Delete Comment on an Issue/PR](#delete-comment-on-an-issuepr).

 ### Delete Comment on an Issue/PR